seven5/seven5.github.io/tutorial.md

 {% endhighlight  %}

-In `resource/user_record.go` we have implemented the method PostQbs to handle the information sent from the client.
+In the resource implementation, `resource/user_record.go`, we have implemented the method PostQbs to handle the information sent from the client.
 The server needs to take care to not simply trust the data in "proposed" (did you spot the "hee hee" moment in the client-side?):

 {% highlight go %}
 func (self *UserRecordResource) PostQbs(i interface{}, pb s5.PBundle, q *qbs.Qbs) (interface{}, error) {
         var ur shared.UserRecord
         proposed := i.(*shared.UserRecord)
         e := strings.ToLower(strings.TrimSpace(proposed.EmailAddr))

         err := q.WhereEqual("email_addr", e).Find(&ur)
         if err != nil && err != sql.ErrNoRows {
                 return nil, s5.HTTPError(http.StatusInternalServerError, fmt.Sprintf("couldn't find: %v", err)) }
         if err == nil {
                 return nil, s5.HTTPError(http.StatusBadRequest, fmt.Sprintf("email address already registered %s: %s", proposed.EmailAddr, ur.UserUdid))
         }
         //just to make doubly sure we don't inadvently trust data from the client we
-	//use the newly created ur which is a zero value at this point ur.Admin = false    //nuke the site from orbit ur.Disabled = false //its the only way to be sure if strings.Index(e, "@") == -1 {
+        //use the newly created ur which is a zero value at this point ur.Admin = false //nuke the site from orbit, its the only way to be sure if strings.Index(e, "@") == -1 {
                 return nil, s5.HTTPError(http.StatusBadRequest, fmt.Sprintf("email address not ok: %s", proposed.EmailAddr))
         }
         ur.EmailAddr = e //copy it over
         if len(proposed.Password) < 6 {
                 return nil, s5.HTTPError(http.StatusBadRequest, fmt.Sprintf("password too short: %s", proposed.Password))
         }
         ur.Password = proposed.Password //copy it over
         if len(proposed.FirstName) == 0 || len(proposed.LastName) == 0 {
                 return nil, s5.HTTPError(http.StatusBadRequest, fmt.Sprintf("bad first or last name")) }
         ur.FirstName = proposed.FirstName
         ur.LastName = proposed.LastName
         //XXX this has a race condition which could cause two or more users with same
         //XXX email, right way to fix it is a DB constraint "unique"
         //values are ok, write it
-	proposed.UserUdid = s5.UDID() //generate a random UDID
+        ur.UserUdid = s5.UDID() //generate a random UDID
-	if _, err := q.Save(proposed); err != nil {
+        if _, err := q.Save(&ur); err != nil {
                 return nil, s5.HTTPError(http.StatusInternalServerError, fmt.Sprintf("couldn't save: %v", err)) }
         return proposed, nil
 }

 {% endhighlight  %}